Discerning Between Legitimate Opinion and Defamation in Colorado’s Legal Landscape

 The real challenge in Colorado defamation cases often lies in statements that appear to be opinions but imply false facts.
 If an expression, although worded as an opinion, insinuates untrue and defamatory facts, it may not be considered protected speech.

-For instance, saying, “In my opinion, John seems like a thief,” might be perceived as implying knowledge of dishonest actions by John, even if none have actually occurred.
+For instance, saying, “In my opinion, John seems like a thief,” might be perceived as implying knowledge of dishonest actions by John, even if none have occurred.
 These types of statements often become the focal point of defamation lawsuits.

 Colorado’s Stance